 Billings become even more important than they were before.
 Because billings is a metric more closely tied to the actual cash flow of the company, revenue (an accounting metric caught up in the GAAP revenue recognition role) becomes arguably less important than billings.

 The CFO plays a central role in preparing the organization for the move to SaaS (and subscription).
 It is critical to understand the new financial landscape and set expectations accordingly.
-Whether you are on the Finance team or are a Product Manager who needs to understand what drives that team, be sure to download “The CFO’s Ultimate Guide to Successfully Transitioning to SaaS” for insights into different deployment and monetization models and how to manage the transition to SaaS.
+Whether you are on the Finance team or are a Product Manager who needs to understand what drives that team, be sure to download “The CFO’s Ultimate Guide to Successfully Transitioning to SaaS” for insights into different deployment and monetization models and how to manage the move to SaaS.